Slenyto

 The medicine contains the active substance melatonin.

-Slenyto is available as tablets (1 and 5 mg).
-The normal dose is 2 mg taken 30 minutes to one hour before bedtime.
-The dose can be increased up to a maximum of 10 mg if the medicine is not working well enough.
-The doctor should review treatment regularly, at least every 6 months, and only continue treatment if the patient is benefits from it.
+Slenyto is available as prolonged-release tablets to be taken by mouth with or after food, 30 minutes to one hour before bedtime.
+Prolonged-release means that the active substance is released slowly over a few hours.
+The doctor should review treatment at least every 6 months and only continue treatment if the patient benefits from it.

 The medicine can only be obtained with a prescription.
 For more information about using Slenyto, see the package leaflet or contact your doctor or pharmacist.

 The active substance in Slenyto, melatonin, is a naturally occurring hormone, which is normally produced by a gland in the brain called the pineal gland.
 Melatonin is involved in coordinating the body’s sleep cycle by acting on cells in specific areas of the brain and helping to bring about sleep.
 Its levels in the blood normally increase after the onset of darkness and peak in the middle of the night.
-Patients with developmental conditions may produce less melatonin, leading to the development of insomnia.
-Slenyto increases levels of melatonin in the blood, helping them to sleep.
+Patients with certain conditions may produce less melatonin, leading to the development of insomnia.
+When given before bedtime, Slenyto increases levels of melatonin in the blood, helping these patients to sleep.
 Because Slenyto releases melatonin slowly over a few hours, it mimics the natural production of melatonin in the body.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Slenyto have been included in the summary of product characteristics and the package leaflet.